shaan11s/soccer-yolo-tracking/readme.md

 - Supports both **training** and **validation** data pipelines
 - Includes label verification and correction scripts
 - Clean modular codebase for preprocessing, training, and testing
+- Tracks players and computes distance in pixels on video

 ---